Alerts will be sent to your verified email

 Verify EmailLLOYDSME

-Yes, The debt of Lloyds Metals&Energy is increasing.
+Yes, The net debt of Lloyds Metals&Energy is increasing.

 Yes, profit is increasing.